-Whether you are a hard core athlete or a weekend warrior, your athletic performance can benefit from a regular stretching routine.
-While there’s been a lot of talk about dynamic vs static stretching and whether stretching is better before or after activity (or both) most experts agree that a program of consistent, daily stretching improves sport performance by increasing muscle strength and flexibility.
+Whether you are a hardcore athlete or a weekend warrior, your athletic performance can benefit from a regular stretching routine.
+While there’s been a lot of talk about dynamic vs static stretching and whether stretching is better before or after activity (or both) most experts agree that a program of consistent, daily stretching improves sports performance by increasing muscle strength and flexibility.

 Stretching is so often an after-thought.
 With busy schedules, its easy to focus on exercising or participating in a sporting event but not on stretching.
-Sure, you might throw in a quick hamstrings or calf stretch for good measure but then its off to the “real” exercise.
-Unfortunately, it’s this same “time-saving” behavior that may cost you real time in the end.
+Sure, you might throw in a quick hamstring or calf stretch for good measure but then it's off to the “real” exercise.
+Unfortunately, it’s this same “time-saving” behavior that may cost you real-time in the end.

-Regular stretching can improve joint range of motion and muscle capacity, which can in turn help improve performance and decrease risk of injury.
-So, if you’re looking to improve your performance, its important to understand why stretching can help and how to stretch correctly.
+Regular stretching can improve joint range of motion and muscle capacity, which can in turn help improve performance and decrease the risk of injury.
+So, if you’re looking to improve your performance, it's important to understand why stretching can help and how to stretch correctly.

 Part 1 of this series, Top 10 Reasons Why Stretching Should Be Part of Your New Year, provided general insight on why stretching is important.

 For active individuals or athletes looking to improve their performance, stretching is critical.
 The speed at which a muscle changes length affects the force it can generate.
 This is called a force-velocity relationship.
 As muscle stiffness is decreased and flexibility increased, it requires less energy to move or contract the muscle.
 Some studies have shown that stretch-induced hypertrophy (enlargement) positively impacts this force-velocity relationship by increasing the isometric force production and velocity of muscle contractions.
 The result?
 Improved running speed, strength, and jumping distance and height.